stanislaw/simple_roles/README.md

 ### Prerequisites

-SimpleRoles only assumes you have User model
+SimpleRoles requires you have User model.
+That's all.

 ### Not a Gem yet